devnkrish/or2s/README.md

 </div>
 <h3 align="center">
     🔹
-    <a href="https://github.com/rak3xh/or2s-project/issues">Report Bug</a> &nbsp; &nbsp;
+    <a href="https://github.com/devnkrish/or2s/issues">Report Bug</a> &nbsp; &nbsp;
     🔹
-    <a href="https://github.com/rak3xh/or2s-project/issues">Request Feature</a>
+    <a href="https://github.com/devnkrish/or2s/issues">Request Feature</a>
 </h3>

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [rak3xh](https://github.com/rak3xh/or2s-project).
+Please give me proper credit by linking back to [devnkrish](https://github.com/devnkrish/or2s).
 Thanks!

 ##

-My personal portfolio <a href="https://rak3xh-portfolio.vercel.app/" target="_blank">rak3xh.dev </a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://ncoder.netlify.app/" target="_blank">ncoder </a> which features some of my github projects as well as my resume and technical skills.<br/>

 ## Built With